sophgo/sophon-stream/docs/Sophon_Stream_User_Guide_EN.md

 - Each thread of an element is associated with a data pipe of the input connector.
 Batching occurs at the outset of the `doWork()` function, with data retrieval originating from the data pipe linked to the current thread.
 - When transmitting data, load balancing among the threads of downstream elements is ensured.
 - In cases where two modules only differ in internal model parameters, the preprocessing and post-processing elements can be reused when the preprocessing, inference, and post-processing procedures are identical.
 - The ability to configure preprocessing, inference, and post-processing on different elements is supported.
-This configuration is designed to maximize the utilization of CPU and TPU resources, thereby enhancing algorithm efficiency.
+This configuration is designed to maximize the utilization of processor and TPU resources, thereby enhancing algorithm efficiency.

 #### 4.1.2 yolox